Heinz-Otto Schultze

 U-849 11 Mar 1943 25 Nov 1943 (+) 1 patrol (55 days)

-Heinz Otto Schultze was the son of Otto Schultze who commanded SM U-63 in World War I, sank 52 ships for a total of 129,540 tons, and was decorated with the Pour le merite.
+Heinz Otto Schultze was the son of Otto Schultze, commander of SM U-63 in World War I, who sank 52 ships with a total of 129,540 tons, and was decorated with the Pour le merite.

-On seven patrols, mostly in the North Atlantic and on the US east coast, he sank many ships and was decorated with the coveted Knights Cross.
-He left U-432 in February 1942 and a month later commissioned the Type IX U-boat U-849.
+Over seven patrols, mostly in the North Atlantic and on the US east coast, he sank many ships and was decorated with the Knights Cross.
+He left U-432 in February 1942 and a month later commissioned the type IX U-boat U-849.

-Schultze died when his U-boat was sunk with all hands on 25 November, 1943 in the South Atlantic by depth charges from an American B-24 Liberator aircraft.
+Schultze died when his U-boat was sunk with all hands on 25 November 1943 in the South Atlantic by depth charges from an American B-24 Liberator bomber (Niestlé, 1998).

 Patrol info for Heinz-Otto Schultze